marcelduin/Micrio.Blogpost.wasm-v3/README.md

 [Micrio](https://micr.io) is a storytelling platform based around a high performance JavaScript library, allowing users to view and navigate ultra resolution images in a matter of milliseconds, as smoothly as possible.
 I created this platform and have been working on optimizing the client performance since 2015.

 This article will be the epic tale of my discovery of WebAssembly, and the journey of migrating the current 2.9 Micrio version written in plain JavaScript to WebAssembly as much as possible.

+### Acknowledgements

+Thank you, Jiri, Maurice, Mathijs, Roelf-Jan &amp; Joost for your feedback and proof reading!